epsilon537/boxlambda/docs/software/boxlambda-os/test/forth-testsuite.md

 Connect a terminal emulator such as Putty or Minicom to Arty's USB serial port. **Settings: 1000000 8N1**.

-Make sure the `boxlambda_base` release bitstream is flashed onto the target.
+Ensure that the `boxlambda_base` release bitstream is flashed onto the target.
 If that's not the case yet, follow the steps in [this section](../../../installation/installation.md#installing-the-boxlambda-base-bitstream-bootloader-and-os).

 Build the Forth Test Suite and load the test binary and file system onto the target: